Fujifilm X100 vs Panasonic GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm FinePix X100 and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X100 does not offer wifi capability.
+In contrast, the X100 does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X100 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X100 was succeeded by the Fujifilm X100S.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.
+Further information on the features and operation of the X100 and GX80 can be found, respectively, in the Fujifilm X100 Manual (free pdf) or the online Panasonic GX80 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100 and the Panasonic GX80?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.